A Guide on How to Edit PDFs in Every Way You Can Imagine

 Linux is famous for being a bit more complicated than your average OS, but that doesn’t mean that you can’t compress a PDF file on it.

-You have multiple options.
+You have multiple options to compress your PDF file on Linux.
 Here are two examples:

 To compress a PDF file on Linux using the operating system, follow these steps: